 Benefitting country(ies): Albania

-To be implemented by the Ministry of Culture, the proposed 26-month project is aimed at carrying out a community-based inventory of intangible cultural heritage in Albania, with a view to drawing up tailored action plans for its safeguarding and transmission to future generations.
-Though considerable efforts have already been undertaken to safeguard living heritage in Albania, a thorough national inventory of intangible cultural heritage including communities is yet to be compiled.
-To address this situation, the proposed project involves drawing up an inventorying methodology and initiating inventorying work in three selected districts of Albania.
-As a first step, a tailored methodology will be compiled through a scheme of training and workshops; secondly, living heritage elements in the selected regions will be inventoried, including those of five ethno-linguistic minorities.
-Specifically, the project aims at: creating a mechanism to better involve communities in the safeguarding process; improving and expanding upon the limited national inventory in the selected regions; and strengthening the transmission of living heritage-related knowledge and skills in the three regions.
-The communities and bearers will be the focus of the project, which distinguishes it from previous inventory-making activities undertaken in the country, and the project is expected to lead to the compilation of a complete national inventory by the end of 2022.
+Implemented by the Ministry of Culture, the proposed 26-month project is aimed at carrying out a community-based inventory of intangible cultural heritage in Albania, with a view to drawing up tailored action plans for its safeguarding and transmission to future generations.
+Though considerable efforts have already been undertaken to safeguard living heritage in Albania, a thorough national inventory of intangible cultural heritage including communities was yet to be compiled.
+To address this situation, the proposed project involved drawing up an inventorying methodology and initiating inventorying work in three selected districts of Albania.
+As a first step, a tailored methodology would be compiled through a scheme of training and workshops; secondly, living heritage elements in the selected regions will be inventoried, including those of five ethno-linguistic minorities.
+Specifically, the project aimed at: creating a mechanism to better involve communities in the safeguarding process; improving and expanding upon the limited national inventory in the selected regions; and strengthening the transmission of living heritage-related knowledge and skills in the three regions.
+The communities and bearers werethe focus of the project, which distinguished it from previous inventory-making activities undertaken in the country, and the project was expected to lead to the compilation of a complete national inventory by the end of 2022.

 22/03/2019 - 09/11/2022 – Community-based inventorying and transmission of intangible cultural heritage in the island of Tongatapu in Tonga20/04/2022 - 09/09/2022 – Assessing the needs of living heritage safeguarding among displaced communities from Ukraine in five neighboring countries: Hungary, Moldova, Poland, Romania and Slovakia